JvanKatwijk/qt-dab/README.md

 Summary of new features in Qt-DAB-3.21-Beta
 ---------------------------------------------------------------------

-Note that the installer for Windows for version 3.21 Beta is not yet available.
+Note that while there is a continuous build more recent than the 3.21 build, the windows installer - residing in the releases section of the 3.21 release - is based on more recent sources

 ![Qt-DAB scan result](/qt-dab-scanresult.png?raw=true)